ONE DAY IN TAKAYAMA, JAPAN

 How to Get to and Around Berlin

-Like many other big cities, Berlin has a great public transit system.
-From other cities and towns in Germany.
+Like many other big cities in Europe, Berlin has a great public transit system.
 Tons of regional and long-distance trains (EC, ICE, and IC) managed by the Deutsche Bahn and FlixTrain go to Berlin many times a day, same as buses, such as FlixBus.

-Within the city limits (and suburbs), you can choose between the S-Bahn (suburban trains), U-Bahn (subway), buses, Hop On/Hop Off buses, and the iconic yellow streetcars!
+Within the city limits and suburbs you can hop on the S-Bahn (suburban trains), U-Bahn (metro), buses, Hop On/Hop Off buses, and the iconic yellow streetcars!
 Day tickets and 7-day tickets for public transit in and around Berlin are available as well.

 A streetcar on its way around Berlin.
 Photo by Fionn Große on Unsplash.

-It’s also popular to explore Berlin by bicycle, and I found that the downtown area was very walkable as well, and there are tons of signs, which is very helpful!
-But if you’d like to visit places away from this area, I’d recommend biking or taking public transit, unless you have tons of time on hand!
+It’s also popular to explore Berlin by bicycle and I found that the downtown area was very walkable.
+There are tons of signs, which is very helpful!
+But if you’d like to visit places away from this area, I recommend biking or taking public transit.

-You can also fly into Berlin Brandenburg Airport, which was opened in October 2020 (after 15 years of construction!), and it’s a 35 to 40-minute train ride to Berlin Hauptbahnhof, the city’s main train station.
+The nearest airport is Berlin Brandenburg Airport, which opened in October 2020 (after 15 years of construction!).
+It’s a 35 to 40-minute train ride to Berlin Hauptbahnhof, the city’s main train station.

 (Airport) buses to Berlin and nearby cities (like Potsdam), as well as private transfers and taxis are available as well.
-Many flights from domestic and international destinations start and land here daily, and 35 to 40 million travelers are expected every year in the future.
+Many flights from domestic and international destinations start and land here daily.

-Well, that’s a wrap on spending 24 hours in Berlin 🙂 Thanks for joining me, and if you have more tips on Berlin, let me know in the comments!
+Well, that’s a wrap on How to Spend 24 Hours in Berlin 🙂 If you have more tips on Berlin, let me know in the comments!
+Vielen Dank 😀

 The Ultimate Travel Guide to Bamberg, Germany